 Migrant Resource Centre Tasmania’s Phoenix Centre provides support services to people and communities who have experienced torture and other traumatic events in their country of origin or while fleeing those countries.
-The Centre delivers a wide range of training and projects which support the health and wellbeing of individuals and communities.
+The Centre delivers counselling and a wide range of training and projects which support the health and wellbeing of individuals and communities.
 The Phoenix Centre has staff based in Hobart and Launceston and provides services statewide.

 Eligibility to receive PASTT services is open to Humanitarian Programme entrants permanently resettled in Australia and people on Temporary Substantive Visas (TSVs).

 - improve the psychosocial health and wellbeing of people who have experienced torture and trauma prior to their arrival in Australia;

 - increase the responsiveness of mainstream health and related services to the needs of people who have survived torture and trauma prior to arriving in Australia, through the provisions of training and other support; and

 - build the confidence of refugee communities to access mainstream health and related services through capacity building activities.

 Our counselling is free and confidential, and conducted by qualified counsellors, along with accredited interpreters as needed.

 To make a referral for counselling, please complete the Phoenix Referral form, available below:

 For more information or to arrange a referral please contact Hannah on email@example.com

 This project is funded by the Australian Government, Department of Home Affairs.